 SELECT col1,col2 FROM TheTable2;

-Similar to Teradata UNION ALL, INTERSECT ALL returns duplicates without filtering them.
+Like Teradata UNION ALL, INTERSECT ALL returns duplicates without filtering them out.

 MINUS / EXCEPT

-The MINUS/EXCEPT operator returns a result set containing all rows of the first select statement that are not present in the second select statement; MINUS and EXCEPT are two different names for the same functionality:
+The MINUS/EXCEPT operator retrieves a result set comprising the rows from the first SELECT statement that do not appear in the second SELECT statement.
+MINUS and EXCEPT refer to the same function.

 Precedence of SET Operators

-The set operators (UNION, UNION ALL, EXCEPT, MINUS) have the same priority.
-We recommend always using parentheses to ensure the desired priority when using SET operators.
+The set operators (UNION, UNION ALL, EXCEPT, MINUS) have equal priority.
+Using parentheses to ensure the desired precedence when using these operators is highly recommended.